Arrested for a first-degree misdemeanor in Ohio? Call 973-222-1515

 - The impact incarceration would have on the defendant’s life.

-Why Having an Attorney Is Crucial for Those Facing First-Degree Misdemeanor Charges
+Why Having a Criminal Defense Attorney Is Crucial for Those Facing First-Degree Misdemeanor Charges

 For sentencing hearings, attorneys know the types of things judges want to hear and the most effective way to convey this information.